BOBur3k/TLab2/README.md

 Credit to the [Data Science Working Group](http://datascience.codeforsanfrancisco.org) for this template.
 To complete this project, delete all template text (save for the headers) and fill in your own information.

-Begin reading `instructions.md` to get started.

 ## Project Intro/Objective
-The purpose of this project is ________.
-(Describe the main goals of the project and potential civic impact.
-Limit to a short paragraph, 3-6 Sentences)
+The aim of this project is to analyze data and assist the user in obtaining important information regarding the average and median prices of a stock.
+As an example, we have used the stock performance of $AMZN from March 2 to April 27.
+The current code can also calculate the standard deviation for the same data.

 ### Methods Used
 * Inferential Statistics
-* Machine Learning
-* Data Visualization
-* Predictive Modeling
-* etc.

 ### Technologies
-* R
 * Python
-* D3
-* PostGres, MySql
-* Pandas, jupyter
-* HTML
-* JavaScript
-* etc.

 ## Project Description
-(Provide more detailed overview of the project.
-Talk a bit about your data sources and what questions and hypothesis you are exploring.
-What specific data analysis/visualization and modelling work are you using to solve the problem?
-What blockers and challenges are you facing?
-Feel free to number or bullet point things here)
+This piece of code utilizes the concept of for loops to perform data manipulations and computations instead of relying on statistical packages such as statistics, pandas, or numphy.
+The code is designed to handle empty datasets seamlessly and to work with accurate data.
+It ensures that the computations are performed on the correct data and the results produced are reliable.